Via Acquedotto Leopoldino,

 David Mezzacane and Baldovino Dassù

-David Mezzacane and the professional golfer Baldovino Dassù designed the Argentario golf course in 2006 and the holes were shaped by Brian Jorgensen, who should take a bow, as the result is a varied, dramatic and technically challenging layout.
+David Mezzacane and the professional golfer Baldovino Dassù designed the Argentario golf course in 2006 and the holes were shaped by Brian Jorgensen, who should take a bow, as the result is a varied, dramatic and technically challenging layout, which has subsequently become the PGA National Italy.

 A great deal of earth was moved to create the 6,218-metre par 71 Argentario course; in fact the site was once used as the promontory’s waste dump.
 Tens of thousands of indigenous trees and shrubs were planted and the course is managed organically with natural fertilisers and pesticides.
 In recognition of its green credentials, Argentario is one of only two Italian clubs to receive AgriCert status.